simonscheider/mapmatching/README.md

 * @param _maxDist_ (optional) = the Euclidean distance threshold (in meter) for taking into account segments candidates.
 Default is 50 meters.
 Depends also on measurement accuracy of track points.

-* result = delivers back a path (a list of segment ids)
+* result = delivers back a path (a list of segment ids).

 #### Note:
 Depending on the type of movement, optional parameters need to be fine tuned to get optimal results.
+For example, when tracking frequency is very slow, then track points are far apart, and then _decayconstantNet_ needs to be increased accordingly.

 ### Method _exportPath_ :
-exports the path into a shape file
+Exports the path into a  shape file named _segments_pth.shp_ inside the current ArcGIS workspace.

 # mapMatch.pyt (ArcGIS Python toolbox)